Xinwei-Ge/Text-Based-Adventure-Game/README.md

 # Text-Based-Adventure-Game

-This is my first text based adventure game
+This is my first text based adventure game built from scratch in Java